fanoframework/fanoframework.github.io/working-with-router/index.md

 ## Router and route

 In Fano Framework, a route is an association rule between URL path pattern, HTTP method and code that handles it.
-Router manages one or more routes and match request URL path, extract data in it and select code that handles it.
+Router manages one or more routes and match request URL path, extract data in it and select code that handles it (request handler instance, i.e., [controller](/working-with-controllers)).
 Router is any class implements `IRouter` interface.

 ### Creating route for GET method